-- 6.21 Discussion opened with Canada's request for an explanation of the reduction in the recommended TAC from 43,000t in 1991 to 35,000t in 1992.
-The Chairman explained that the advice for 1991 was based on the assumption that catches in 1990 would not exceed the recommended TAC of less than 50,000t.
-Actual catches in 1990 amounted to 83,000t indicating the reduction in the recommended TAC.
-In response to questions from the Soviet Representative, he explained that the Scientific Council was confident in the accuracy of its estimate of catches of 83,000t including approximately 16,000t of unreported catches. - 6.22 The Canadian Representative pointed out that for five years catches had exceeded TACs and unless reduced, there was risk of long-term reduction of the size of the stock.
-In discussion concerning accuracy of the biomass estimate, the Chairman explained that the margin of error meant that the actual biomass could be higher or lower but there was a clear and sharp downward trend. - 6.23 The EEC Representative was disappointed that a range of management options from F0.1 to Fmax was not provided.
-Conceding the need to reduce catches, he requested an assessment of the risks associated with a gradual rather than immediate reduction of TACs to the F0.1 level.
-The Chairman of the Scientific Council answered that the stock could not sustain the high catches of recent years most of the risk was from catches in excess of the TAC but if TACs were respected, he could not say that fishing at above F0.1 would be disastrous.
+- unreported catches.
+For halting disproportionately high catches of small fish, minimum fish size in addition to mesh size requirements could be helpful.
+He asked the Scientific Council to advise on the appropriate mesh size to maximize yield per recruit. - 3M Redfish 6.21 Discussion opened with Canada's request for an explanation of the reduction in the recommended TAC from 43 000 tons in 1991 to 35 000 tons in 1992.
+The Chairman explained that the advice for 1991 was based on the assumption that catches in 1990 would not exceed the recommended TAC of less than 50 000 tons.
+Actual catches in 1990

+- amounted to 83 000 tons indicating the reduction in the recommended TAC.
+In response to questions from the USSR representative, he explained that the Scientific Council was confident in the accuracy of its estimate of catches of 83 000 tons including approximately 16 000 tons of unreported catches. - 6.22 The Canadian representative pointed out that for 5 years catches had exceeded TACs and unless reduced, there was risk of long-term reduction of the size of the stock.
+In discussion concerning accuracy of the biomass estimate, the Chairman explained that the margin of error meant that the actual biomass could be higher or lower but there was a clear and sharp downward trend. - 6.23 The EEC representative was disappointed that a range of management options from F{0.1} to F{max} was not provided.
+Conceding the need to reduce catches, he requested an assessment of the risks associated with a gradual rather than immediate reduction of TACs to the F{0.1} level.
+The Chairman of the Scientific Council answered that the stock could not sustain the high catches of recent years most of the risk was from catches in excess of the TAC but if TACs were respected, he could not say that fishing at above F{0.1} would be disastrous.
 Nevertheless, catches should be reduced to help the stock stabilize and recover.
 Reducing catches would speed up recovery.
 The TAC should be set in line with management objectives for recovery of the stock.
-The Canadian Representative called for adoption of exploitation rates providing for stability of the stock.
-The EEC Representative stated that while the current exploitation rate had reduced the biomass, there was no evidence this exploitation rate was unsustainable.
+The Canadian representative called for adoption of exploitation rates providing for stability of the stock.
+The EEC representative stated that while the current exploitation rate had reduced the biomass, there was no evidence this exploitation rate was unsustainable.